Rutgers-RPL/pfa-training/README.md

-The outermost layer should iterate through the number of rows in l1, the next layer should iterate through the number of columns in l2, and the final layer should iterate through the number of columns in l1.
+The outermost layer should iterate through the number of rows in l1, the next layer should iterate through the number of columns in l2, and the final layer should iterate through the number of columns in l1, which should be the same as the number of columns in l2.

 Within the innermost layer, store the multiplied result of the current row index of l1 (the index of the outermost layer) and the current column index of l2 (the index of the second layer) in the corresponding row and column index of the third layer.

+Essentially, what we're doing is a dot product; For each combination of row i from l1 and column j from l2, the innermost loop calculates the product of the corresponding elements and adds it to the current position [i][j] in the result matrix.

 If you're having trouble visualizing this, take a look at the matrix multiplication graph below, and review how to write a for-loop in Python.
 Remember, code is supposed to make computations easier, not harder!